Planning System

 Connect Everything

-Make sure tasks connect to projects, and projects connect to objectives.
+Make sure tasks connect to projects or processes.
 Orphaned items suggest unclear priorities.

 Review Regularly